ongr-io/ApiBundle/Resources/doc/endpoints.md

 | PUT    | 204     | 400   | 406 validation error.                                                  |
 | DELETE | 204     | 400   | 404 if not found.                                                      |

+As you would expect, `GET` requests are used to retrieve documents from the Elasticsearch, `DELETE` is used for removing documents, PUT -for updating documents and POST is used for indexing.
+The difference between POST and PUT is that PUT requires you to specify the document id in the url, as mentioned above, and POST lets Elasticsearch create a document id.

 ## Multiple insert